johndatserakis/koa-vue-notes-api/readme.md

 Here is our database setup.
 This project uses Knex to manage migrations and execute queries.
 I initially wrote wrote all the MySQL calls using raw SQL, but the need for a migrations maanager pushed me towards an ORM for the MySQL database.
 Knex is awesome - very powerful, easy to use and make queries, and the migrations are nice to have for sure - especially for testing.

+For this project you'll need to make two databases in your development environment, `koa_vue_notes` and `koa_vue_notes_testing`.
+In your production environment you would just have `koa_vue_notes`.
+Tests use a different database because the data there is extremely volatile - as table information is created and destroyed on every test.

+The `knexfile.js` in the root of the project is all setup with the ability to read your `.env` file.
+Let's say you download this project - first you'll `npm install`, then create a `koa_vue_notes` database and a `koa_vue_notes_testing` database, then `knex migrate:latest` and `knex seed:run` to create and seed your tables.
+Currently it's set up to make five users and 100 notes distributed to those users.

 ### middleware

 Here I place any custom middleware the app is using.
 The custom middleware we're using is based on the `koa-jwt` library - but I had to tweak it because it mysteriously didn't report an expired token correctly.
 Strange, as I thought that would be an important requirement.
 No biggie.